-If the design professional is an architect or engineer legally registered under the laws of this state regulating the practice of architecture as provided for in Chapter 481, Florida Statutes, Part I, or engineering as provided for in Chapter 471, Florida Statutes, then he or she shall affix his or her official seal to said drawings, specifications and accompanying data, as required by Florida Statute.
-If the design professional is a landscape architect registered under the laws of this state regulating the practice of landscape architecture as provided for in Chapter 481, Florida Statutes, Part II, then he or she shall affix his or her seal to said drawings, specifications and accompanying data as defined in Section 481.303(6)(a)(b)(c)(d), FS.

-106.1.1 Information on construction documents.
+- 107.2 Construction documents.Construction documents shall be in accordance with Sections 107.2.1 through 107.2.5 - 107.2.1 Information on construction documents.
 Construction documents shall be dimensioned and drawn upon suitable material.
 Electronic media documents are permitted to be submitted when approved by the building official.
-Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and relevant laws, ordinances, rules and regulations, as determined by the building official (see also Section 106.3.5).

-106.1.1.1 Fire protection system shop drawings.
+Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and relevant laws, ordinances, rules and regulations, as determined by the building official. (see also Section 107.3.5). - 107.2.1.1 Fire protection system shop drawings.
 Shop drawings for the fire protection system(s) shall be submitted to indicate conformance with this code and the construction documents and shall be approved prior to the start of system installation.
-Shop drawings shall contain all information as required by the referenced installation standards in Chapter 9.

-106.1.1.2 For roof assemblies required by the code, the construction documents shall illustrate, describe and delineate the type of roofing system, materials, fastening requirements, flashing requirements and wind resistance rating that are required to be installed.
-Product evaluation and installation shall indicate compliance with the wind criteria required for the specific site or a statement by an architect or engineer for the specific site must be submitted with the construction documents.

-106.1.2 Means of egress.
-Reserved.

-106.1.3 Exterior wall envelope.
-Reserved.
+Shop drawings shall contain all information as required by the referenced installation standards in Chapter q - 107.2.1.2 For roof assemblies required by the code, the construction documents shall illustrate, describe and delineate the type of roofing system, materials, fastening requirements, flashing requirements and wind resistance rating that are required to be installed.
+Product evaluation and installation shall indicate compliance with the wind criteria required for the specific site or a statement by an architect or engineer for the specific site must be submitted with the construction documents. - 107.2.3 Means of egress.
+Reserved. - 107.2.4 Exterior wall envelope.
+Reserved. - 107.2.5 Site plan.
+Reserved - 107.2.5.1 Design flood elevations.
+Where design flood elevations are not specified, they shall be established in accordance with Section 1612.3.1. - 107.3 Examination of documents.
+The building official shall examine or cause to be examined the accompanying submittal documents and shall ascertain by such examinations whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.

-106.2 Site plan.
-Reserved.

-106.3 Examination of documents.
-The building official shall examine or cause to be examined the accompanying construction documents and shall ascertain by such examinations whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.